tromey/spidermonkey-unwinder/README.md

 # Requirements

 See below for requirements.
-Currently patches to both gdb and SpiderMonkey are needed; ask me about them.
+Currently a patch to SpiderMonkey is needed.
 Also, this was written using a gdb built with Python 3 -- it can be ported to Python 2 but I have not done so.

 # Unwinding

 This work relies on the Python unwinding support that was added in GDB 7.10.

 It also needs a way to tell whether a given PC is already covered by some existing object.

 See https://sourceware.org/bugzilla/show_bug.cgi?id=19288

+This is currently implemented by reading `/proc/maps`, so it is Linux-specific and will not work remotely.

 # Display